kmurthy1/nuage-kubernetes/OpenShift-Installation/Atomic-HA-Installation.rst

 1. Make sure https://github.com is reachable from your Ansible machine.

-2. Setup SSH and access the master and the minion nodes, using the ssh command.
+2. Setup SSH and access the master and the worker nodes, using the ssh command.

    ..
 Note:: set-up passwordless ssh between Ansible node and cluster nodes.

 3. Copy the  nuage-ose-atomic-install-<version>.tar.gz file shipped with the specfic Nuage Release to a host machine where Ansible is run.

 4. Unzip and Untar the above image